benzino98/plaschema/memory-bank/activeContext.md

 ## Current Focus

-We are planning to implement subtle modern animations, fade effects, and shadow enhancements to give the PLASCHEMA website a more professional and polished appearance.
-This initiative aims to enhance the user experience with thoughtful micro-interactions while maintaining excellent performance across devices and browsers.
+We have successfully implemented subtle modern animations, fade effects, and shadow enhancements to give the PLASCHEMA website a more professional and polished appearance.
+This initiative enhances the user experience with thoughtful micro-interactions while maintaining excellent performance across devices and browsers.

-The animation and design enhancement plan includes:
+The animation and design enhancement implementation includes:

-1. Developing a lightweight animation framework with:
+1. A lightweight animation framework with:

    - Subtle fade-in/fade-out animations for content
    - Gentle hover effects for interactive elements
    - Smooth transitions between states
    - Appropriate respect for reduced-motion preferences

-2. Creating a consistent shadow system with:
+2. A consistent shadow system with:

    - Properly defined elevation levels (low, medium, high)
    - Appropriate shadows for cards, buttons, and navigation
    - Interactive shadow effects (hover/active states)
    - Cross-browser compatibility

-3. Enhancing key components:
+3. Enhanced key components:
    - Cards: Subtle elevation on hover, gentle fade-in animations
    - Buttons: Subtle scale and "push" effects
    - Navigation: Refined transitions and dropdown animations
    - Forms: Improved focus and validation state transitions
    - Page transitions: Content fade-in effects

-All animations will be implemented with performance in mind, especially for older mobile devices, and will respect user preferences for reduced motion.
+All animations are implemented with performance in mind, especially for older mobile devices, and respect user preferences for reduced motion.

 We previously implemented the multilingual support system for PLASCHEMA.
 This includes: